BeKnowDo/benlido/wordpress/wp-content/plugins/pixelyoursite/readme.txt

 9. These are the normal events on a WooCommerce thank you page: the Purchase event has content_ids and content_types (required by Dynamic Ads).
 The reported error for the GeneralEvent can be ignored (as explained in the help pages)

 == Changelog ==

+= PixelYourSite 5.2.0 =

+* Fixing a possible error with the add to cart button when WooCommerce and WPML are installed on some hostings (we were able to replicate it on SiteGround servers only)

+* Enabling the AddToCart event on the Cart page when WooCommerce "Redirect to the cart page after successful addition" option is active.
+This will ensure that the events are captured.

+* Other small improvements to the code related to the AddToCart event

 = PixelYourSite 5.1.0 =